tasmota/docs/docs/Esptool.md

 ### ESPTOOL Executable (Windows, MacOs and Linux)

-The executable version of esptool can be dpwnloaded from [https://github.com/espressif/esptool/releases](https://github.com/espressif/esptool/releases)
+The executable version of esptool can be downloaded from [https://github.com/espressif/esptool/releases](https://github.com/espressif/esptool/releases)

 ### Download and Install